tetov/tetov-blog/README.md

+# blog and portfolio served by hugo and netlify

-# SRCSET branch
+## SRCSET

+Shortcode added.

 Seems to be working for non-animated stuff.

-Need rebase upstream over own fork, 1 thing to remember is that the shortcode makes a link (which might be good) but styles it with a line under the image.
+Need to test and tweak sizes more.